California Rules of Court 2026

 In addition to the legal responsibilities and obligations required in (n), professional providers must:

-(1) Prepare a written contract to be signed by the parties before commencement of the supervised visitation.
-The contract should inform each party of the terms and conditions of supervised visitation; and
+(1) Prepare a written contract to be signed by the parties before commencement of the supervised visitation and exchange services.
+The contract should inform each party of the terms and conditions of supervised visitation and exchange services; and

-(2) Review custody and visitation orders relevant to the supervised visitation.
+(2) Review custody and visitation orders relevant to the supervised visitation and exchange services.

-(1) All providers must make every reasonable effort to provide a safe visit for the child and the noncustodial party.
+(1) All providers must make every reasonable effort to provide a safe visit and exchange for the child and the noncustodial party.

-(2) However, if a provider determines that the rules of the visit have been violated, the child has become acutely distressed, or the safety of the child or the provider is at risk, the visit may be temporarily interrupted, rescheduled at a later date, or terminated.
+(2) However, if a provider determines that the rules of the visit and exchange have been violated, the child has become acutely distressed, or the safety of the child or the provider is at risk, the visit and exchange may be temporarily interrupted, rescheduled at a later date, or terminated.

-(3) All interruptions or terminations of visits must be recorded in the case file.
+(3) All interruptions or terminations of supervised visits and exchanges must be recorded in the case file.

-(4) All providers must advise both parties of the reasons for interruption of a visit or termination.
+(4) All providers must advise all parties of the reasons for interruption or termination of a visit and exchange.

 (q) Additional requirements for professional providers

-Professional providers must state the reasons for temporary suspension or termination of supervised visitation in writing and provide the written statement to both parties, their attorneys, the attorney for the child, and the court.
+Professional providers must state the reasons for temporary suspension or termination of supervised visitation and exchange services in writing and provide the written statement to both parties, their attorneys, the attorney for the child, and the court.

 (r) Informational materials; procedures

-(1) Each court is encouraged to make available to all providers informational materials about the role of a provider, the terms and conditions of supervised visitation, and the legal responsibilities and obligations of a provider under this standard.
+(1) Each court is encouraged to make available to all providers informational materials about the role of a provider, the terms and conditions of supervised visitation and exchange services, and the legal responsibilities and obligations of a provider under this standard.

 (2) By January 1, 2022, each court must develop and adopt local rules that establish procedures for processing and maintaining:

-(A) Declaration of Supervised Visitation Provider (Professional) (form FL-324(P)), along with the professional provider's original report required in (j)(3) of this standard; and
+(A) Declaration of Supervised Visitation and Exchange Services Provider (Professional) (form FL-324(P)), along with the professional provider’s original report required in (j)(3) of this standard; and

-(B) The nonprofessional supervised visitation provider's declaration regarding qualifications, whether the provider uses the court's local form or Declaration of Supervised Visitation Provider (Nonprofessional) (form FL-324(NP)).
+(B) The declaration regarding qualifications of the nonprofessional provider of supervised visitation and exchange services whether the provider uses the court’s local form or Declaration of Supervised Visitation and Exchange Services Provider (Nonprofessional) (form FL-324(NP)).